Stormwater Fee

 Yes.
 The stormwater fee is a service charge, not a tax.
 It applies to all properties that contribute runoff to the public system, including tax exempt entities.
 Credits are available on the same terms as for other property owners.

-How is this different from the CSO Annual Fixed Fee?
+How is the stormwater fee different from the CSO Annual Fixed Fee?

 Can I contest my impervious area measurement?

 Yes.
-When the fee is implemented, property owners will receive a measurement statement and will have a defined window to request review.
+When the fee is implemented, property owners will receive an impervious area assessment statement and will have a defined window to request review.
 The formal correction process will be published on this site before billing begins.

 When will this take effect?